hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 Assign a function that takes Input input and Int return to variable square.
 Similary for cube.

+[Higher Order functions]:
-**_def modifyList(list: List[Int], operation: (Int) => Int): List[Int] = {_**
+**_def operateOnList(list: List[Int], operation: (Int) => Int): List[Int] = {_**

-Define a function that takes a list and function as parameters.
+Define a function "operateOnList" that takes a list and function as parameters.
 The signature of function parameter is Input input and Input output.
 Any function that satisfies this signature can be passed.
 Both square and cube constant vals satisfy this condition.

 ### Companies using Scala